emacs-tree-sitter/ts-fold/README.md

 M-x tree-sitter-fold-indicators-mode
 ```

-To enable this automatically whenever `tree-sitter-mode' is enabled:
+To enable this automatically whenever `tree-sitter-mode` is enabled:

 ```el
 (add-hook 'tree-sitter-after-on-hook #'tree-sitter-fold-indicators-mode)